CrommVardek/Maki/README.md

 ### Deploy

-Refer to the official ink documentation for instruction on how to [deploy an ink! contract](https://use.ink/getting-started/deploy-your-contract/)
+Refer to the official ink documentation for instructions on how to [deploy an ink! contract](https://use.ink/getting-started/deploy-your-contract/)

 ### Use

-Refer to the official ink documentation for instruction on how to [call an ink! contract's function](https://use.ink/getting-started/calling-your-contract)
+Refer to the official ink documentation for instructions on how to [call an ink! contract's function](https://use.ink/getting-started/calling-your-contract)

 The Maki's callable function are `sign_up` and `publish_message`